-The thyroid gland is located in front of the neck.
-It has right and left lobes that confer a butterfly-shaped appearance.
-The hormones produced by this gland control the body's metabolism, or the processes by which the body uses energy.
+The thyroid gland is located in front of your neck.
+It has right and left lobes that resemble a butterfly.
+This gland produces hormones that help control your metabolism, which is how your body uses energy.
 Disorders that affect thyroid function can either speed up or slow down metabolic processes, which can lead to a wide range of symptoms.

 Changes in weight can signal an abnormal function of the thyroid gland.
 Low levels of thyroid hormones (hypothyroidism) can cause weight gain, while unexpected weight loss can signal that too much thyroid hormone is being produced (hyperthyroidism).
 Hypothyroidism is much more common than hyperthyroidism.